farosaves/faro/notes/Extension page.md

 When you're browsing and come across something you'd like to revisit later you have a few options: keeping the tab open, bookmarks, copying the url to notion/obsidian etc.

-Faros is an extension designed exactly to make revisiting the easiest possible.
+Faros is an extension designed to make revisiting the easiest possible.
 You save both the URL and a highlighted snippet from the page.
 So you can:
 ➣ remember better what the page is about